Connecting the Dots in News Analysis: Bridging the Cross-Disciplinary Disparities in Media Bias and Framing: Conclusion

 \section{Conclusion}

-This survey takes a critical look at recent work in NLP on framing and media bias, and points out disconnects and synergies in datasets, methodologies, and validation techniques to research practices in the social sciences.
-Despite the opportunities for NLP to support and scale social science scholarship on media bias, a current oversimplification in conceptualisation, modelling, and evaluation models of framing and media bias hinders fertile collaboration.
+We surveyed recent work in NLP on framing and media bias, and identified disconnects and synergies in datasets, methodologies, and validation techniques to research practices in the social sciences.
+Despite the opportunities for NLP to support and scale social science scholarship on media bias, a current oversimplification in conceptualisation, modelling, and evaluation limits the validity and reliability of contributions.
 We have teased out three disconnects and proposed directions for future work, including: (1) analysing news articles from a local and global perspective, incorporating external non-textual features; (2) taking into account the dynamics of framing and bias across documents, cultures or over time; and (3) tackling the issue of media bias as a comparative task, defining frames on the basis of systematic differences between articles whose origins differ on pre-defined characteristics.
 This would allow for a more complex characterisation of bias than the currently dominant approach of single-label classification.